COURSES >>>

 Course Aims

-This course highlights the use of theories.
+This course highlights the use of theories and concepts in photography.

 Assessment (Indicative only, please check the detailed course information)